 Do you struggle with digestive issues?
-Statistically, many of us do, and there seems to be an ever-growing array of over-the-counter help.
+Statistically, many of us do, and there seems to be an ever-growing array of over-the-counter help to improve digestion.

 Many people just assume that poor digestion is normal… but is it?